Outlook Calendar for Reclaim is almost here! Join the waitlist

 10. Google Calendar - for view only (not merging) for Google users

-1. Reclaim.ai - best for team calendar sharing
+1. Reclaim.ai - best for work calendar sharing

-This is the perfect tool for companies who want to improve work-life balance for employees, contractors juggling multiple calendars, or individuals who just want to protect personal events on their work calendars.
+Reclaim is the perfect tool for companies who want to improve work-life balance for employees, freelancers and consultants juggling multiple calendars, or families looking to better coordinate their schedules.

-Additionally, Reclaim is much more than a calendar sharing app.
-This tool helps you automatically find the best time for your meetings, tasks, habits, and breaks across your existing schedule, with smart AI scheduling to automatically prioritize and reschedule smart events around what matters most to you.
+And Reclaim is much more than a calendar sharing app.
+This AI tool helps you automatically find the best time for your meetings, tasks, habits, and breaks across your existing schedule, and track where you spend your time every week.

 Key features